Icinga/icinga2/doc/6-object-types.md

   enable_ha       |**Optional.** Enable the high availability functionality.
 Only valid in a [cluster setup](13-distributed-monitoring-ha.md#high-availability-db-ido).
 Defaults to "true". failover_timeout | **Optional.** Set the failover timeout in a [HA cluster](13-distributed-monitoring-ha.md#high-availability-db-ido).
 Must not be lower than 60s.
-Defaults to "60s". cleanup         |**Optional.** Dictionary with items for historical table cleanup. categories      |**Optional.** The types of information that should be written to the database.
+Defaults to "60s". cleanup         |**Optional.** Dictionary with items for historical table cleanup. categories      |**Optional.** Array of information types that should be written to the database.

 Cleanup Items: